-The Birmingham Dance Network is the go-to support network for independent dance artists, choreographers and teachers who live and work in and around the UK’s second city.
-Founded in October 2013, BDN is brought to you by lead members Genevieve Say, Patsy Browne-Hope and Becca Thomas, who are all themselves independent dance artists.
+Birmingham Dance Network is the go-to support network for independent dance artists, choreographers and teachers who live and work in and around the UK’s second city.

 Some of our most notable additions to Birmingham’s dance scene are:

 A debate forum that brings a panel of established artists from around the country to discuss pressing topics with the local dance community.
-Combined with performance work and held in a bar in the city, Salon BHAM! is an informal and buoyant environment for dancers to discuss and debate.
+Combined with performance work and held in a bar in the city, Salon BHAM! is an informal and buoyant environment in which dancers can discuss and debate.

-We are bringing internationally acclaimed choreographers and teachers to Birmingham to lead two-day intensives for dancers.
-These have formed an essential addition to professional development and continued training for local dancers.
+We bring internationally acclaimed choreographers and teachers to Birmingham to lead intensives for dancers.
+These have formed an essential addition to professional development and continued training for local artists.